music

 Amaarae and the Afropop Artist Dissolving Every Border She Touches

 There's something unsettling about how good this is.
-Fountain Baby — the 2023 album, which I've been listening to through most of the time since its release and continue to find new things in — is one of those records where the categories you'd normally apply keep sliding off.
+Fountain Baby, released in 2023 via Interscope and Republic, is one of those records where the categories you would normally apply keep sliding off.
 It's Afropop and it's R&B and it's alternative and it's pop and it's none of these things quite accurately.
-It moves between registers with a fluency that suggests someone who doesn't experience the registers as different things — who inhabits them all simultaneously, who draws on each as the moment requires without the movement feeling like code-switching.
+It moves between registers with a fluency that suggests someone who doesn't experience the registers as different things, who inhabits them all simultaneously, who draws on each as the moment requires without the movement feeling like switching codes.

 Her voice is central to all of this.
-It's a voice that has developed a specific quality — high and delicate in a way that sounds, in the wrong context, like it could be overwhelmed, but actually has tremendous carrying power, tremendous emotional precision.
+It has developed a specific quality, high and delicate in a way that sounds, in the wrong context, like it could be overwhelmed, but it has tremendous carrying power, tremendous emotional precision.
 She places it in production contexts that could easily crush it and finds, every time, that it doesn't get crushed.
 It locates itself within the density of the production and speaks clearly through it.

 On Borders and What Happens When They Dissolve

-The music that results from genuine cross-cultural living — not the tourist version, not the studied incorporation of foreign elements for sonic interest, but the music of someone who has actually lived in multiple cultural contexts and carries them all as home — has a specific quality that I find myself returning to and trying to name.
+The music that results from genuine living across cultures, not the tourist version, not the studied incorporation of foreign elements for sonic interest, but the music of someone who has actually lived in multiple cultural contexts and carries them all as home, has a specific quality that I find myself returning to and trying to name.
 It's something about the depth of the influence, the way it goes below the surface into how you hear and what you respond to and what you take for granted.
 Amaarae's music has this depth.

 The Ghana context is not decorative.
 The Atlanta context is not decorative.
 The Bronx context is not decorative.
-They're all present at the level of how the music thinks, not just how it sounds.
-The rhythmic sensibility, the harmonic decisions, the way the production breathes — these reflect multiple homes, not a synthesis of them, not a blending, but a simultaneous presence.
+They are all present at the level of how the music thinks, not just how it sounds.
+The rhythmic sensibility, the harmonic decisions, the way the production breathes, these reflect multiple homes.
+Not a synthesis, not a blending, but a simultaneous presence.
+The highlife cadences are not citations.
+The baile funk pulse is not an influence she can name and put down.
+They are built into the grain of the work.

 On Arrival and What Comes After